Klasss4Web/SkillUpAfricaJsAssignments/javaScriptLoopThree/higherOrderFunction.md

   an even number: ${isNumEven}.`)
 }

-// Pass in isEven as the callback function printMsg(isEven, 4);
+// Pass in getEvenNumber as the callback function printMsg(getEvenNumber, 4);
 // Prints: The number 4 is an even
 number: True.
 ```